DrakeMTB/drakeMTB/webpages/practices.md

 * We are a PEANUT-FREE TEAM, so no foods with peanut ingredients or peanut-flavor energy bars.
 Please check ingredients of the foods you are bringing.

 * Food, both real food (bars, sandwich, banana) and quick energy food (blocks or glucose tablets).
-See pages 21-22 for more nutrition and hydration details.

 * Water bottle or hydration pack (such as Camelbak) with plenty of water/electrolyte solution.